camalalek/Thread-Application-Java/README.md

 # Thread-Application-Java
-A simlpe Java application with a GUI and developed with Java
+A simple Java application with a GUI and developed with Java